OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

 subcategory: ""
 description: |-
   Resource ogo_shield_site can be used to create, update or delete sites configuration in Ogo Dashboard.
-  This resource allowed to manage all site settings. ogo_shield_clusters and ogo_shield_tlsoptions data sources can be used to retrieve UID needed in ogo_shield_site resource configuration.
+  This resource allow to manage all site settings. ogo_shield_clusters and ogo_shield_tlsoptions data sources can be used to retrieve UID needed in ogo_shield_site resource configuration.
 ---